 Four temping myths you shouldn’t believe

-From ‘you get paid far less than a permanent member of staff’ to ‘it is only for people with no skills’ I’ve heard them all and let me tell you something – its complete rubbish.
+From ‘you get paid far less than a permanent member of staff’ to ‘it is only for people with no skills’ I’ve heard them all so, let me dispel the myths.

-In most cases, temporary workers get paid the exact same as their permanent counterparts.
-In fact, the law states that permanent workers are entitled to the same level of remuneration as permanent workers with the same role after 3 months.
+In most cases, temporary workers get paid exactly the same as their permanent counterparts.
+In fact, the law states that temporary workers are entitled to the same level of remuneration as permanent workers with the same role after 3 months.

 Many employers pay their temporary workers the same amount from the start of their contracts to attract new workers to positions and reduce the amount of paperwork they need to do after the 12 week period.

-This is complete twaddle, I have of several high achieving candidates who are currently in temporary positions and loving it!
-One of them is a Financial Controller with a high finance background and more qualifications than you could shake a stick at.
+This isn’t true.
+I have several high achieving candidates who are currently in temporary positions and loving it!
+One of them is a Financial Controller with a great finance background and more qualifications than you could shake a stick at.

 Many temporary workers come from skilled professions and temp because it suits their individual circumstances, and certainly not because they are lacking in the skills department.

-3. You have to pay the recruitment agency part of your pay packet for finding you work
+Your recruitment agency will get part of your pay packet for finding you work

 If any agency tries to tell you that you need to pay either a percentage of your earnings to them during, or at the end of the contract then they are breaking the law.
 Likewise, no recruitment agency should request any form of payment from you for finding you the temporary position in the first place.